eclipse-tractusx/tractusx-identityhub/INSTALL.md

 # Deploying issuerservice-memory in localhost

-This section builds the application and deploys in localhost with java command.
+This section builds the application and deploys in localhost.

 ### Build the Jar File
 You can generate the artifact with the following command.